The Best Firepits Do Double Duty as Tables, Grills, or Sculptures

 “Adding one to your outdoor living experience can provide a focal point that is both functional and beautiful,” says Brittney Herrera, a Portland, Oregon–based interior designer and founder of Wildwood House, an online and brick-and-mortar shop that sells curated homewares from a diverse network of artisans and manufacturers.
 We checked in with Herrera, along with a few other design experts, to bring you the best firepits for any outdoor setting.

-- Best overall: Tiki Patio Firepit
+- Best Amazon find: Tiki Patio Firepit

 - Best for harsh climates: Stahl Firepit

 Material: Stainless steel | Fuel type: Wood or pellets | Accessories: Nylon carrying case, pellet adapter, stand